ipozdnyakov/hcal_rmt_2.0/README.txt

 	histos in .root and .gif files

 	Ncell()
-	- read list of cells from  ./input/bad_cells  and  run Nrun_cell.C for each cell
+	- read list of cells from  ./output/bad_cells  and  run Nrun_cell() for each cell

 	Choose_subdetector()
 	- return name of histogram of interest by  the  number